11/01/2024

 This is why the first two rights enshrined in the Bill of Rights are for religious liberty and freedom of speech.
 Faith and Freedom were at the top of their list of freedoms that must be protected.
 This is why George Washington, in his Farewell Address, warned the fledgling nation that two things must be guarded if they were to be a happy people—Christianity and morality, which he called “indispensable supports” for political prosperity (Hyatt, Pilgrims and Patriots (Second Edition), 168-69).

-Who Will Best Guard this Original American Vision of Faith and Freedom?
+Original American Vision of Faith Freedom?

-We are now in the midst of one of the most important elections in America’s history, and we must ask ourselves, “Who will do the best job of defending Faith and Freedom in modern America?”
-No politician or political party is perfect, but after reading the platforms of the two parties and listening to their declarations and speeches, it seems clear to me that Trump and Vance are the only choice for those who care about maintaining the original American vision.
+No politician or political party is perfect, but after reading the platforms of the two parties and listening to their declarations and speeches over the past several years, it is clear to me that Trump and Vance are the only choice for those who truly care about the continuation of the original American vision and the passing on of Faith and Freedom to the next generation.

 Dr. Eddie Hyatt is the founder of the "1726 Project" whose purpose is to educate the American public, beginning with the Church, about the nation's birth out of a Great Spiritual Awakening in Faith and Freedom.
-This article is derived from his book, 1726: The Year that Defined America and Pilgrims and Patriots (Second Edition), available from Amazon and his website at www.eddiehyatt.com.
+This article is derived from his books, 1726: The Year that Defined America and Pilgrims and Patriots (Second Edition), available from Amazon and his website at www.eddiehyatt.com.

 10/07/2024